-Boating is allowed on most of Yellowstone Lake and on Lewis Lake.
+Motorized boating is allowed on most of Yellowstone Lake and on Lewis Lake.
 Only non-motorized boating is allowed on most other lakes.
 Only one river is open to non-motorized boating, the Lewis River channel between Lewis and Shoshone lakes.
 Permits are required for all boats and float tubes.
 Boaters must have a Coast Guard-approved wearable flotation device for each person.

-All boat permits (motorized and non-motorized) can be purchased at the South Entrance, Grant Village Backcountry Office, and Bridge Bay Ranger Station.
+All boat permits (motorized, non-motorized and float tubes) can be purchased at the South Entrance, Grant Village Backcountry Office, and Bridge Bay Ranger Station.
 Mammoth Backcountry Office sells only non-motorized permits (kayak, canoe, or float tube).
 Northeast Entrance, Canyon and Old Faithful backcountry offices, and Bechler Ranger Station sell only float tube permits.

-All boats will be inspected by NPS rangers for Aquatic Invasive Species (AIS) when obtaining a permit.
-As a precaution, any type watercraft suspected of harboring AIS will be subject to a non-chemical decontamination treatment.
+STOP AQUATIC All boats will be inspected HITCHHIKERS! by NPS rangers for Aquatic Invasive Species (AIS) when obtaining a permit.
+As a precaution, any type of watercraft suspected of harboring AIS will be subject to a non-chemical decontamination treatment.